AleXi-tech/PekAutomotiveApp/README.md

 - `Constants` object: A singleton object that stores constants such as the connection timeout, port, and socket timeout.
 - `MainViewModel` class: A ViewModel class that extends `ViewModel` and contains LiveData objects to manage and store the application's UI data.
 It also contains a few variables for user input.
 - `MainActivity` class: An `AppCompatActivity` that handles the UI interactions and works with the `MainViewModel`.
 It sets up views, listeners, and shared preferences, and manages the network connection using a `NetworkManager` object.
-- `NetworkManager` class: A custom class responsible for managing the network connection, connecting to the server, and sending messages.
+- `NetworkManager` class: A custom class responsible for managing the network connection, connecting to the server, and sending messages using Java Sockets.

 ## Getting Started